 The Commentary agrees, suggesting that “Chapters 10:1 to 11:14 constitute a parenthesis between the sixth and seventh trumpets.”
-[1] However, since it is clear that the “trumpets” are post probationary, it is more likely that the parenthetical portion must end in verse 7 of chapter 11, where the testimony of the two witnesses “is finished.”
-That suggests that verses 7 to 14 of Revelation 11 actually complete the scenario of the sixth trumpet; and also delineate Revelation 10:1 to 11:6 as the parenthetical portion, lying in the midst of the sixth trumpet.
+[1] However, since it is clear that the “trumpets” are post probationary, it is more likely that the parenthetical portion must end in Chapter 11:6, where the testimony of the two witnesses “is finished.”
+That suggests that Revelation 11:7-14 actually completes the scenario of the sixth trumpet.

 Verses 1, 2: And I saw another mighty angel come down from heaven, clothed with a cloud: and a rainbow was upon his head, and his face was as it were the sun, and his feet as pillars of fire: and he had in his hand a little book open: and he set his right foot upon the sea, and his left foot on the earth,